ciselab/CPS_repo_mining/analysis/grbl.md

 - Added a line buffer overflow feedback error (Thanks @BHSPitMonkey!)
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 memory
 ### Note
+G-code parser buffer increased to 70 from 50 to prevent recent added arc commands from getting truncated, planner buffer decreased from 18 blocks to 17.

 ## Commit #34
 ### Hash